 The Bar Kokhba Revolt was the final organized attempt by the Jews of Palestine to rebel against Roman administration and establish Jewish self-rule.
 In this sense, it is a direct continuation of the Great Revolt.
 However, a number of archaeological finds and textual testimonies demonstrate that the idea of rebellion had undergone certain transformations, and that the nature of military and political action had also changed at this time.

-12.1 Leaders, leadership and the public.
+12.1 Leaders, leadership and the public

 The Bar Kokhba Revolt is characterized by charismatic leadership that seems to have lent the rebellion a distinct messianic dimension, as expressed in coinage from the rebellion and other contemporary documentation, as well as later descriptions of the rebellion in the literature of the Sages and Church Fathers.
 These sources indicate that enlisting the masses to the cause of the rebellion was based on charismatic leadership and the expectations it aroused, while taking advantage of Roman politics.
 Indeed, charismatic leadership is not an ideology.
 It is probable that the rebels linked the situation of Jerusalem to the hopes of redemption.
-A reading of a number of homiletical teachings of the Sages that have not yet been discussed in this context, together with the description of Cassius Dio and archeological findings, indicate that the establishment of Aelia Capitolina was perceived not only as a violation of the sanctity of Jerusalem, but as a sign of redemption.
-These hopes of redemption were placed in the messianic figure of Bar Kokhba.
+A reading of a number of homiletical teachings of the rabbis that have not yet been discussed in this context, together with the description of Cassius Dio and archeological findings, indicate that the establishment of Aelia Capitolina was perceived not only as a violation of the sanctity of Jerusalem, but as a sign of redemption.
+These hopes were placed in the messianic figure of Bar Kokhba.

-12.2 The rebellion.
+12.2 The rebellion

 Bar Kokhba’s charismatic leadership resulted in coordinated activity across Judea, including the use of tunnels as hiding places from which to attack, the organization of a fighting force, and more.
 In light of this, I will also examine the status of Jerusalem.
 While the “sacredness of Jerusalem” was a central strategy for some rebels during the Great Revolt, it is likely that during the Bar Kokhba revolt, “Jerusalem” became a mere slogan to mobilize the masses.

 From all the evidence we have, it is clear that Jerusalem was not captured by the rebels, and apparently no real effort was made to reach it, which reflects the tension between a charismatic personality and an ideological commitment.
 Interestingly, this tension is reflected in the descriptions of Bar Kokhba that appear in both rabbinic and Christian literature.